kubeflow/manifests/README.md

 ---

+### Change default user name

+For security reasons, we don't want to use the default username and email for the default Kubeflow user when installing in security-sensitive environments.
+Instead, you should define your own username and email before deploying.
+To define it for the default user:

+1. Edit `common/dex/overlays/oauth2-proxy/config-map.yaml` and fill the relevant field with your email and preferred username:

+    ```yaml
+    ...
+      staticPasswords:
+      - email: <REPLACE_WITH_YOUR_EMAIL>
+        username: <REPLACE_WITH_PREFERRED_USERNAME>
+    ```

 ### Change default user password

 For security reasons, we don't want to use the default password for the default Kubeflow user when installing in security-sensitive environments.
 Instead, you should define your own password and apply it either **before creating the cluster** or **after creating the cluster**.